NGonline/Notes/Java.md

 - Putting a `main()` in each class allows easy testing for each class.
 Even if you have a lot of classes in a program, only the `main()` for the class invoked on the command line will be called.
 Even if a class has package access, a `public main()` is accessible.

 ## Constructor
-- If you create a class that has no constructors, the compiler will automatically create a default constructor for you.
+- If you create a class that has no constructors, the compiler will automatically create a default constructor for you (including abstract class).
 Otherwise, it will not synthesize one.
 - The synthesized default constructor is automatically given the same access as the class.
 - In a constructor, the `this` keyword can be used to make an explicit call to the constructor that matches the argument list:
 ```